 There is no public access from the upland to the water at the subject location.
 The privately owned uplands have been developed into private residences.
-The Sandy Beach community predates the Subdivision Map Act (Government Code section 66410 et seg.) and other laws intended to protect and promote public access.
+The Sandy Beach community predates the Subdivision Map Act (Gov. Code, § 66410 et seq.) and other laws intended to protect and promote public access.
 Accordingly, the houses are close together and do not provide any meaningful public access.
-As previously stated, there is relatively low amount of recreational boating traffic.
-Although the subject facilities are a private use of public property, the limited water-related recreational value of this area and the relatively small portion of the existing private use encroaching onto State owned lands indicate a renewed lease for the subject facilities would not substantially interfere with the public's trust needs and values at this time and for a limited term.
-Based upon the particular facts at this location, staff recommends the Commission find that the proposed lease would not result in a substantial interference with the public's Public Trust needs and values at this time and in this location.
-In addition, the proposed lease will provide for rent, insurance and indemnity, all in favor of protecting the State's interests.
+As previously stated, there is a relatively low amount of recreational boating traffic in the vicinity.
+Although the subject facilities are a private use of public property, the limited water-related recreational value of this area and the relatively small portion of the existing private use encroaching onto State-owned lands indicate a lease for the subject facilities would not substantially interfere with the public trust needs and values at this location at this time.
+Based upon the particular facts at this location, staff recommends the Commission find that the proposed lease would not result in a substantial interference with the public trust needs and values at this time and in this location.
+In addition, the proposed lease will provide for rent for the use of public land, insurance and indemnity, all in favor of protecting the State's interests.
 Conversely, the resources, costs, time and uncertainty associated with seeking removal of these relatively small encroachments are significant.
 For these reasons, staff recommends finding that issuing a lease is in the best interests of the State at this time.